 Automatic or manual procedures may be used to adjust the system time.
 System clock synchronizations are auditable events.

 7. Certificate, CRL, and OCSP Profiles

 7.1.
 Certificate Profile

-The certificates issued by HiPKI EV TLS CA conform to the ITU-T X.509, EV SSL Certificate Guidelines and RFC 5280.
+The certificates issued by HiPKI EV TLS CA conform to the official versions of the ITU-T X.509, EV SSL Certificate Guidelines and RFC 5280.